 The dam remained until 1997 when it was slowly removed as part of a negotiation for the relicensing of Tippy Dam by The Federal Energy Regulatory Commission.
 Dam removal was completed in 2003.
 Since removal of the dam the stream channel is forming again, gravel substrate is increasing in quantity and size, and fish populations are spreading in the river.
 Fish populations, especially brown and rainbow trout have increased by more than 250%.

 The fishing is where the Pine really shows how unique it is.
-The Pine River is the fastest, coldest river in Lower Michigan and it is inhibited by
+The Pine River is the fastest, coldest river in Lower Michigan.
+It is inhibited by

 more rainbow trout than any other river in Lower Michigan.
 Many speculate that these rainbows are ancestors of steelhead that were trapped in the river when it was dammed in 1918.
 True or not they are the hardest fighting, wild rainbows you will find in Michigan.

-In addition to rainbows the Pine River has a large and healthy population of big brown trout and boasts great brook trout fishing too.
+In addition to rainbows the Pine River has a large and healthy population of big brown trout.
+Finally, it boasts great brook trout fishing too.

 Again, the Pine River shows her unique side.
 While all the major Mayflies and caddis flies are present this is not really a “bug” fishing river.